DahunHan/Financial-LLM-Optimization/README.md

     * **Step 2 - Pruning Strategy A (Batched Dropping):** Prune the N least important layers at once (for N = 4, 8, 12, 16) and then fine-tune the resulting smaller model to recover performance.
     * **Step 3 - Pruning Strategy B (Successive Dropping):** Iteratively train for 1 epoch and then prune the single least important layer.
 This process is repeated, with early stopping implemented to halt the process if performance degrades.

+* **Phase 3: Date-Centric Approach**
+    * **Objective:** To investigate if data augmentation can mitigate the severe overfitting observed in earlier phases.
+    * **Experiment:**
+        1. Use Gemini 1.5 Flash to paraphrase the training set, increasing its size by 4x.
+        2. Re-run the Full Fine-Tuning experiment on the augmented dataset.
 <br>

 ## 4. Final Results